joedobrow/DominionAI/README.md

 1st Place: Kellen with KellenBot001
 2nd Place: Joe with JoeBot2

-Kellen utilized duchy dancing and extensive ad hoc logic using if statements to edge out the win over JoeBot in week 1!
+KellenBot001 utilized duchy dancing and extensive ad hoc logic using if statements to edge out the win over JoeBot in week 1!
 More complex bots did worse this week.

 <h3>Week 2 5/10/2020: Remodel, Smithy, Moneylender</h3.